Three USA Gymnastics board members resign in wake of sex abuse scandal

-(Reuters) - Three USA Gymnastics board members resigned on Monday in the wake of its former team physician sexually abusing female gymnasts, a step the organization said would support its reform efforts.
+(Reuters) - Three USA Gymnastics board members resigned on Monday in the wake of its former team physician sexually abusing female gymnasts, the organization said.

-USA Gymnastics has been criticized by several of the sport’s top gymnasts during the sentencing hearing of former team doctor Larry Nassar who pleaded guilty in November to 10 counts of molesting female gymnasts.
-About 160 victims were expected to make statements in Ingham County Circuit Court in Lansing, Michigan.
+The resignations include the board chairman Paul Parilla, vice chairman Jay Binder and treasurer Bitsy Kelley, who comprise the gymnastics governing body’s executive leadership team, the statement said.

-The resignations include the board chairman Paul Parilla, vice chairman Jay Binder and treasurer Bitsy Kelley, who comprise the gymnastics governing body’s executive leadership team, USA Gymnastics said in a statement.
+USA Gymnastics has been criticized by several of the sport’s top gymnasts during the sentencing hearing of former team doctor Larry Nassar who has pleaded guilty to molesting female gymnasts.
+About 160 victims were expected to make statements to the court.

-“We believe this step will allow us to more effectively move forward in implementing change within our organization,” the body said.
+“We believe this step will allow us to more effectively move forward in implementing change within our organization,” USA Gymnastics said in the statement.

 ”We remain focused on working every day to ensure that our culture, policies and actions reflect our commitment to those we serve,” it said.